Page #2 of Google is a good place and a bad place. Bad because it's "so close, yet so far". Good because with just a few tweaks you can be on Page #1

 - All they need is a few tweaks to push them on to Page #1

-- Discover which Page #2 articles offer the highest return on investment (ROI)
+- find which Page #2 articles offer the most potential traffic

 How to Find Your Page #2 Blog Posts

 To begin with, log in to your KWFinder account and click on the SERPWatcher tool: